cu-mkp/m-k-manuscript-data/_texts/p-138v_tl.md

 ## <span class="m">Talcum</span> mixed with the molds

 I used the one from which I had extracted the <span class="m">oil</span>.
-I crushed it very finely even more into a <span class="m">steel</span> mortar with a pestle which was rough like a file.
+I crushed it very finely even more into a <span class="m">steel</span> mortar with a pestle <span class="x">which was</span> rough like a file.
 I crushed it very finely into a cottony, downy powder.
 I mixed it with the <span class="m">sand</span> and soaked both matters together, and I casted it en noyau.
 It molded very clean and there is no doubt that it will withstand fire.